 Certain gastrointestinal symptoms including loose stools, diarrhea, or severe constipation have also been reported in individuals with Maroteaux-Lamy syndrome.

-The ARSB gene is related to (encodes) the lysosomal enzyme arylsulfatase B. Deficiency of this enzyme results in the accumulation of dermatan sulfate, a type of mucopolysaccharide, in the cells of various tissues of the body.
-More than 130 different mutations in the ARSB gene have been identified.
+The ARSB gene is related to (encodes) the lysosomal enzyme arylsulfatase B. Deficiency of this enzyme results in the accumulation of dermatan sulfate and chondroitin sulfate in the cells of various tissues because the body cannot breakdown glycosaminoglycans.
+More than 220 different mutations in the ARSB gene have been identified.
 Certain mutations are more likely to be associated with specific symptoms and/or severity (genotype-phenotype correlation).

 The ARSB mutation is inherited as an autosomal recessive disorder.
-Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.
-Recessive genetic disorders occur when an individual inherits the same abnormal gene for the same trait from each parent.
-If an individual receives one normal copy of the gene and one mutation that causes the disease, the person will be a carrier for the disease, but usually will not show symptoms.
+Genetic diseases are determined by the combination of alleles for a particular gene that are on the chromosomes received from the father and the mother.
+Autosomal recessive genetic disorders occur when it is needed that the individual presents a pathogenic mutation in each copy (allele) of the gene, being one allele inherited from the father, and the other allele inherited from the mother.
+To have the disease the individual should inherit two mutated copies of the same gene, one from each parent.
+If an individual receives one normal copy of the gene and another copy with a mutation that causes the disease, the person will be a carrier for the disease, but usually will not show symptoms.
 The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25% in each pregnancy.
 The risk to have a child who is a carrier like the parents is 50% in each pregnancy.
 The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.
 The risk is the same for males and females.

 Maroteaux-Lamy syndrome affects males and females in equal proportion.
-The exact incidence and prevalence of the disorder is unknown.
-The prevalence of all forms of MPS is estimated to be from one in 43,261 to one in 1,505,160 births.
-However, because MPS disorders, especially milder forms, often go unrecognized, these disorders are underdiagnosed or misdiagnosed, making it difficult to determine their true frequency in the general population.
+The prevalence of all forms of MPS is estimated to be 1 in 65,000 births.
+Although the exact incidence and prevalence of the disorder is unknown, it is estimated to occur in one case in 250.000 to 600,000 individuals.
+In some areas, due to founder effect and endogamy, prevalence is higher.
+However, we should take into account that MPS disorders, especially milder forms, often go unrecognized, so they may be underdiagnosed or misdiagnosed, making it difficult to determine their true frequency in the general population.

 A diagnosis of Maroteaux-Lamy syndrome is based upon identification of characteristic symptoms, a detailed patient and family history, a thorough clinical evaluation and a variety of specialized tests.